pureslurp/DKNFL/README.md

+# Quick Start
-There are 3 scripts needed to run predictions and 2 scripts needed to run backtesting.
+There are 3 scripts needed to run predictions, in order.
+Each script requires the argument of "Week"
+1. parse_odds.py
+2. nfl_dfs.py
+3. dfs_stack.py

+Example of running full prediction for Week 12
+1. `python3 parse_odds.py 12`
+2. `python3 nfl_dfs.py 12`
+3. `python3 dfs_stack.py 12`

+The last script will output 24 lineups ranked from best to worst, dk_lineups_week12.cvs.

 # Predictions: